 The ASM directives recognised by SkoolKit are described in the following subsections.

 @assemble

-The @assemble directive controls whether assembly language instructions are converted into byte values for the purpose of populating the memory snapshot.
+The @assemble directive controls whether assembly language instructions, DEFB, DEFM, DEFS and DEFW statements, and @defb, @defs and @defw directives are converted into byte values for the purpose of populating the memory snapshot.